51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

   wins.
 - Whenever making a call to native code, be aware of the data that is being passed and check if there is anything that can be done to reduce it.
+- Some languages may be able to give/receive memory pointers directly.
+  Implementors are advised to investigate the feasibility of this approach as it can be significantly faster.
+However, doing so requires a strong understanding of how memory allocation and access works in both the Pipeline language and native C code.
 - Finally, do not call native code at all if it can be avoided.
 For example, any values that will only change after a [data refresh](#refresh-data) can be stored in the Engine instance to avoid native calls for that value until